Vacation Credit Cards for Bad Credit

 Low Limit Credit Cards

 Another way to get vacation credit cards for bad credit is to look for some with low introductory limits.
 One of these may not be able to cover all of your vacation expenses, but it should at least allow you to make some reservations.
-Something like the Citi Dividend Card for College Students is a great first-time credit card, offering low fees and easy acceptance for those who apply.
+Something like the Journey Student Rewards from Capital One is a great first-time credit card, offering low fees and easy acceptance for those who apply.

 How to Get the Most out of a Credit Card on Vacation